The Best Line For Salmon Fishing In Rivers

 - Some anglers have issues with line wrapping around the tip more often with a limp braided line.

 - Braided lines require special knots.
-Some knots will slip with braided line.
+Some knots will slip with a braided line.

 - The braided line needs to be properly installed and secured to the reel spool or it can slip and spin freely.